-Yayoi Kusama: To Infinity and Beyond!, which was created alongside Kusama's studio in Japan, gives children the chance to read about the artist's journey to success.
+Yayoi Kusama: From Here to Infinity!, which was created alongside Kusama's studio in Japan, gives children the chance to read about the artist's journey to success.

 Through the combination of text written by MoMA curator Sarah Suzuki, and illustrations by Ellen Weinstein, the book documents different points in the 88 year-old's career.

 The story begins when Kusama is a child living in Matsumoto, Japan – describing the upbringing she had on her family's plant and vegetable nurseries.